Amie M. Gordon

 University of California, San Francisco

-I am a postdoctoral scholar in the Center for Health and Community (CHC) at the University of Berkeley, San Francisco working with Wendy Berry Mendes.
+I am a postdoctoral scholar in the Center for Health and Community (CHC) at the University of California, San Francisco (UCSF) working with Wendy Berry Mendes.
 I received my Ph.D. in Social-Personality Psychology from UC Berkeley in 2013 and my B.A. in Psychology from UCLA in 2006.

 As a social-personality psychologist, I explore both the contextual and dispositional factors that influence the maintenance of close relationships.
 In particular, I seek to understand the unique roles that prosocial emotions, cognitions, and behaviors (e.g., gratitude, perspective-taking, responsiveness to a partner's needs) play in promoting healthy relationships.
 I also explore the psychological, physiological, and biological factors that undermine such prosociality.
 In other words, why aren't we nicer to our close others and what can we do about it?

 In my current postdoctoral position, I am conducting research examining the effects of a basic biological process, sleep, on romantic relationships as part of a funding initiative through the Greater Good Science Center.
 I want to understand what happens in our relationships when we don't get enough sleep.
 Are we more selfish and less prosocial?
 Are we less able to take our partner's perspective?
 And if so, what is it about lack of sleep that leads to more selfish behaviors?
 To answer this question, I am taking a neurobiological approach, examining deficits in executive functioning and dysregulation of the autonomic nervous system.